Kamikaze94/WolfHUD/Readme.md

 3. Extract the __'WolfHUD-master'__-folder into your 'Payday 2/mods'-folder.
 4. Rename __'WolfHUD-master'__-folder to __'WolfHUD'__.
 5. (Optional) If you don't like the __Federal Inventory icons__, delete the file __'Federal_Inventory.zip'__
+_(Note: Installing the Federal Inventory icons may keep your game freezed at first startup after installing this mod.
+Please wait for the prompt window, that tells you to restart the game, once the extraction of the archive is done.)_

 __(You need the [Better Lua injecTor](http://paydaymods.com/download/) for this mod to work)__

 ###Updates: